Contact Us Today!

 - Cerebral palsy

 To accommodate an employee’s disability, an employer must sit down with him or her one-on-one to identify what is needed to assist the employee in performing all essential functions of the job.
-If your employer neglects to perform this crucial step, it may have violated the law.
+If your employer neglects this crucial step, it may have violated the law.

 How the ADA Protects You

 Some examples of accommodations that an employer can reasonably make include adjusting the starting time, making work facilities more accessible, modifying equipment, or providing audio amplification devices to those who have a hearing disability.
-However, employers are not required to make accommodations that would be too expensive, or if the employee has a medical condition that could potentially pose a serious risk to someone else in the workplace or to himself or herself.
+However, employers are not required to make accommodations that would be too expensive or if the employee has a medical condition that could pose a serious risk to someone else in the workplace or himself or herself.